• Product Introduction

 Partially supported

-@edgeone/react-router is a Vite plug-in that automatically adapts React Router v7 apps to the Pages platform, working with the Pages scaffolding tool to deploy local React Router projects.
+@edgeone/react-router is a Vite plugin that automatically adapts React Router v7 applications to the Makers platform, and it can work with Makers' scaffolding tools to deploy local React Router.

-Package and deploy the project to the Pages platform.
+The project is packaged and deployed to the Makers platform.
 The main features of @edgeone/react-router are as follows:

-Automatic adaptation: Convert React Router v7 applications to an executable format for the Pages platform.
+Automatic adaptation: Converts React Router v7 applications into a format executable by the Makers platform.

 Multi-mode support: Supports SSR, SPA, pre-rendering, and other rendering modes.

-To deploy a React Router project in Pages, follow the steps below.
+To deploy a React Router project on Makers, refer to the following steps.

 1. Installing an Adapter